-2.2.8 Trawl clustering and species proportions
+2.2.7 Trawl clustering and species proportions

-Biomass densities were calculated for 100-m transect intervals by dividing the integrated area backscatter coefficients for each CPS species by the mean backscattering cross-sectional area (MacLennan et al., 2002) estimated in the nearest cluster.
+Trawls that occurred on the same night were assigned to a trawl cluster.
+Biomass densities (ρ) were calculated for 100-m transect intervals by dividing the integrated area backscatter coefficients for each CPS species by the mean backscattering cross-sectional area (MacLennan et al., 2002) estimated in the trawl cluster nearest in space.
 Survey data were post-stratified to account for spatial heterogeneity in sampling effort and biomass density in a similar way to that performed for Pacific Sardine (Zwolinski et al., 2016).

-For a generic 100-m long acoustic interval, the area backscattering coefficient for species $e: s{A,e} = s{A,cps} \times P_e$, where P_e is the species acoustic proportion Equation (14) of the nearest trawl cluster, was used to estimate the biomass density ($\rho{w,e}$) (MacLennan et al., 2002; Simmonds and MacLennan, 2005) for every 100-m interval, using the size and species composition of the nearest night's trawl cluster (Fig. 13):
+For a generic 100-m long acoustic interval, the area backscattering coefficient for species $e: s{A,e} = s{A,cps} \times P{ge}$, where P{ge} is the species acoustic proportion of the nearest trawl cluster (Equation (14)), was used to estimate the biomass density ($\rho{w,e}$) (MacLennan et al., 2002; Simmonds and MacLennan, 2005) for every 100-m interval, using the size and species composition of the nearest (space and time) trawl cluster (Fig. 11):